vivid-planet/comet/.changeset/rich-colts-laugh.md

 </html>
 ```

-The ErrorHandler receives the errors in the application and can report the error in production mode.
+The `ErrorHandler` receives the errors in the application and can report them to the error tracking service.

-**ErrorHandler**
+**Example ErrorHandler**

 ```tsx
 "use client";